 Classical nodal methods are coarse mesh methods based on the concept of transverse integration of one spatial variable at a time, such that the systems of partial differential equations arising from the discretization of the angular variable in the original problem are reduced to (coupled) systems of ordinary differential equations for each one of the spatial variables.

-Since we use the ADO formulation developed in Section \ref{sec:ado} to solve the ODE system resulting from the application of the nodal scheme, we refer to this approach as the ADO-Nodal formulation \citep{lbb-pic-rdc2017}.
+Since we use the ADO formulation developed in Section \ref{sec:ado} to solve the ODE system resulting from the application of the nodal scheme, we refer to this approach as the ADO-Nodal formulation \cite{lbb-pic-rdc2017}.

-When deriving the two-dimensional model we assume that intensities are the same at $\mathbs{\Omega_i}=(\xi_i, \mu_i, \eta_i)$ and $\mathbs{\Omega_i}=(-\xi_i, \mu_i, \eta_i)$.
-It will be used to deal with the phase-function formulation \citep{nse-exact}.
-In addition to that, when working with the angular coordinates on the plane, to obtain, for instance, the average angular intensity along the $y$ direction, we follow \citep{lbb-lc-jf2011} and start ordering the discrete directions (for $i=1,\ldots, M/2$) such that (Fig.~(\ref{xscheme}))
+When deriving the two-dimensional model, we assume that intensities are the same at $\boldsymbol{\Omega_i}=(\xi_i, \mu_i, \eta_i)$ and $\boldsymbol{\Omega_i}=(-\xi_i, \mu_i, \eta_i)$.
+It will be used to deal with the phase-function for\-mu\-la\-tion \cite{nse-exact}.
+In addition to that, when working with the angular coordinates on the plane, to obtain, for instance, the average angular intensity along the $y$ direction, we follow \cite{lbb-lc-jf2011} and start ordering the discrete directions (for $i=1,\ldots, M/2$) such that (Fig.~\ref{xscheme})